onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Dream no small dreams for they have no power to move the hearts of men." - [Johann Wolfgang von Goethe](https://www.goodreads.com/quotes/115719-dream-no-small-dreams-for-they-have-no-power-to)

+> "... when you have found Truth, you need not fear being defeated." - [Epictetus](https://www.goodreads.com/quotes/616541-if-you-seek-truth-you-will-not-seek-to-gain)

 Computational relations/expressions like increased GDP from war == bad with factor X, addiction to soft drinks and such paraditism == bad with factor Y - we need valences